Skip to content

 Example:

-houmao-mgr agents gateway attach --agent-name local
+houmao-mgr agents single --agent-name local gateway attach

-houmao-mgr agents gateway status --agent-name local
+houmao-mgr agents single --agent-name local gateway status

-houmao-mgr agents gateway attach --background --agent-name local
+houmao-mgr agents single --agent-name local gateway attach --background

 Foreground attach rules: